 She has also studied with teachers as T. van Eck, J. Verdin, D. Roth, K. Lueders, N. Hakim, Z. Szathmary.
 In 2001-2002 she attended in Cremona (I) an improvisation course with Stefano Rattini.

 She won some prizes at international organ competitions, as the third prize at the XXVI edition of the “Concorso Organistico Internazionale “Valentino Bucchi” di Roma” and the first prize at the fifth “Concorso Organistico Nazionale “Goffredo Giarda” di Roma”.

 She has been rapporteur of seminars organized by Paris IV and of various International Meetings in Italy, Germany, England, Belgium and France.
 She has written many articles of musicology for italian, french and german reviews; from 2001 to 2007 she has teached harmony at the Department of Musicology of Bologna.
-She teached Organ at the Conservatories of Frosinone and Cuneo: from 2015 she is organ teacher at the Conservatory of Reggio Calabria.
+She is organ teacher at the Conservatory of Trieste (I).

 In 2002 she obtained the master’s degree “Diplôme d’Etudes Approfondies” with the best results in the University of Paris-Sorbonne (Paris IV); in June 2005 she concludes “cum laude” a doctorate in History of Music and Musicology by the Universities of Paris IV and Bologna.